dude56987/2web/README.md

  - 2web is a large project, funding is the number one thing needed right now to make it sustainable.
 Any amount of funding you can provide will greatly help develop 2web further.
    - [Ko-Fi](https://ko-fi.com/bluntsquid#)
    - [LibrePay](https://liberapay.com/bluntsquid/)
- - If you are a debian or ubuntu package maintiner that can get this package into the multiverse repositories.

 ## License